J. Philip Bower

-James Philip Bower (died July 12, 1975) was an American baseball, football and ice hockey player and ice hockey coach.
-He led his alma mater Dartmouth through a difficult period at the beginning of the Great Depression.
+James Philip Bower (October 22, 1894 – July 12, 1975) was an American athlete and coach who played for the Cleveland Indians of the American Professional Football Association (later renamed the National Football League) in 1921 and was the head men's ice hockey coach at Williams College (1924–1926) and Dartmouth College (1926–1933).

 Career

+Bower was born on October 22, 1894 in Richmond, Virginia.
+He attended Arlington High School in Arlington, Massachusetts and helped lead the hockey team to the 1913 Interscholastic Hockey League championship.
+He then attended the Worcester Academy, where he was a letterman in baseball, football and ice hockey.

-Originally from Virginia, Bower attended Worcester Academy for his secondary education where he was a letterman in baseball, football and ice hockey.
-He later attended Middlebury College but suspended his studies after two years to enlist in the Army during World War I. After the war, Bower returned to college but this time did so at Dartmouth College.
+Bower attended Middlebury College for two years and was captain-elect of the 1917 football team.
+However, he suspended his studies to enlist in the Army during World War I. After the war, Bower enrolled at Dartmouth College.
 During his time in Hanover, Bower was a multi-sport star for the Greens, serving as the quarterback for the football team and a defenseman on the ice hockey team.
+He graduated from Dartmouth in 1921.

+Bower played five games for the Cleveland Indians of the American Professional Football Association during the 1921 season.

-After graduating from Dartmouth in 1921, Bower remained an active player on the ice in and around the Boston area.
-In 1924, he was hired as the third head coach for Williams and guided the team for two seasons.
+In 1924, he was hired as the third head coach for Williams hockey team and guided the team for two seasons.
+He also coached the Williams baseball team for one season (1926).
 After a stellar sophomore campaign that saw the Ephs finish 12–5–1, Bower returned to his alma mater as the head coach for the Dartmouth hockey team.
-In his first year behind the Indians' bench he nearly led the program to its first championship, finishing in second only to Harvard.
+In his first year behind the Indians' bench, he nearly led the program to its first championship, finishing in second only to Harvard.
 In 1929, he was also hired as an assistant professor by the university.
 A few solid but underwhelming seasons followed before the great depression hit and severely impacted the team.
 In the early 30's, Dartmouth was a shell of its former self and posted losing seasons every year.
 After going winless against Harvard and Yale for four consecutive seasons, Bower resigned from his post in 1933.

+Personal life and death

 Bower married Irene Carroll.
 Towards the end of his life, he lived in Addison, Vermont.
 He died following an automobile accident on July 12, 1975, aged 80.
 He was buried in Mount Pleasant Cemetery in Arlington, Massachusetts.